 Eric's favorite color is orange, with blue a close second.

-Eric's favorite foods include pizza of almost any kind, Chinese food, watermelon, spaetzle, lasagna, and his wife's fajitas.
+Eric's favorite foods include pizza of almost any kind (i.e., NOT mushroom pizza), Chinese food, watermelon, spaetzle, lasagna, falafel, sushi, and tomato rotini soup.

-Eric has a pet cat named Tigger, a dog named Chief, and two pet chickens (Parm and Patty).
+Eric has a pet cat named Tigger and a dog named Chief, and has had pet chickens and rabbits and birds and millipedes.

 Eric's favorite sports are hockey and baseball.
 He has been a Buffalo Sabres fan through thick and (mostly) thin, and has played in a few floor hockey leagues and softball tournaments over the years.
 He also likes football (suffering through four consecutive Super Bowl losses while living in Buffalo) and enjoys playing pool, volleyball, skiing, tennis, swimming, and disc golf.

 Eric's favorite book is Watership Down.
 His favorite authors are Charles Dickens, George Orwell, and Kurt Vonnegut Jr.

 Eric's favorite movies include all of the Pixar films (especially Toy Story 2 and 3, Monsters Inc. and Finding Nemo), Life is Beautiful, Star Wars IV and V, Monty Python and the Holy Grail, The Princess Bride, This is Spinal Tap, The Shawshank Redemption, Mad Max: Fury Road, everything by Christopher Nolan, Room, and the Indiana Jones films.

 Eric's favorite TV shows include Sherlock, Chuck, House, Frasier, Battlestar Galactica, A.N.T.
 Farm, The Simpsons, The Office, Hustle, Seinfeld, M*A*S*H*, Lost, Arrested Development, Downton Abbey, Game of Thrones, and Modern Family.
 His favorite shows when he was a kid were Scooby Doo, The Flintstones, Emergency, The Planet of the Apes, Gilligan's Island, Looney Tunes, and Batman.

 Eric's favorite comedians are Demetri Martin, George Carlin, Steven Wright and Steve Martin.

 Eric's favorite all-time comic strips are Peanuts and Bloom County, and he's also been a fan of Calvin & Hobbes, The Far Side, and Dilbert.